-Especially, when you are putting an NPS or a quantitative question think of symmetrical options.
+Make it a habit of putting symmetrical options, especially when you are putting an NPS or a quantitative question.
 A range starting from very dissatisfied to somewhat satisfied and from neutral to very satisfied is a good example of symmetrical and balanced answer options for the respondent.

-To keep your respondents satisfied and to collect the most executable data, it is always a better practice to maintain unbiased language throughout the survey.
+Maintain unbiased language throughout, keeping your respondents satisfied and to collect the most executable data.
 For example, when you are asking a quantitative question phrase it like ‘how likely would you recommend us to your family and friends?’ and avoid asking ‘how likely will you tell your family and friends about our amazing product?’

 Customize it to reflect the brand

 Do not miss the opportunity of adding branding elements to the survey.
-By adding the brands, imagery, and color, think about using a brand image at the background that actually does not distract but engages audiences.
-Adding multimedia questions to add images of your products, especially when you are adding a question related to the product will make the feedback survey more engaging.
+Try adding the brand’s logo, imagery, and color to make your survey look brand specific.
+For a change, you can use a brand image at the background that does not distract but engages audiences.
+Use multimedia questions to add images of your products.
+Especially when you are adding a question related to the product.
+It will make the feedback survey more engaging.

 The survey has to be mobile-optimized

-Google has started giving due importance to the mobile first indexing.
+Google has started giving due importance to the mobile-first indexing.
 Moreover, after mobile devices have taken a front seat in the technology, more and more people opt for completing surveys on their mobiles.
 Therefore, it has become more than important to create, test and deploy a mobile version of your survey.
-Ensure you have tested the mobile responsiveness of the survey by checking readability, tap size functions, and general functionality of the survey before distribution.
+Ensure you have tested the mobile responsiveness, readability, tap size functions and general functionality of the survey before distribution.

 Decreasing customer churn is one of the prime objectives of designing and branding the survey.
-Nevertheless, before creating the survey, it is necessary to understand the motive behind the survey creation, Ask yourselves, why are you conducting this survey, what do you want to achieve from the survey, how are you going to utilize the data collected through surveys, and what audience you specifically want to target?
+Nevertheless, before creating the survey, it is necessary to understand the motive behind the survey creation, Ask yourselves, why are you conducting this survey?
+What do you want to achieve from the survey?
+How do you plan to utilize the data collected through surveys?
+And what audience you specifically want to target?

-Answering all these questions will help you understand the goal or motive behind a specific survey.
-Once you understand the goal of the survey, it becomes easier to select the type of questions that are well aligned to meet your motive.
+Answering all these questions will help you understand the goal or motive behind a specific feedback survey.
+Understand the goal of the survey first.
+Then, it becomes easier to select the type of questions that are well aligned to meet your motive.

 Use a customer journey map for continuous improvement

 Most of the responses collected from customers during their journey are qualitative as well as quantitative.
-These surveys are specifically designed to gather qualitative data as if what they are thinking, what issues they face, and what questions they ask.
+These surveys are specifically designed to gather qualitative data.
+The data that tells you about what your customers are thinking, issues they face, and questions they ask.
 On the other hand, the quantitative data is in a numeric form representing the dropout rate key business metrics, rating, etc.

-When you wisely use intelligently designed feedback surveys and mapping them to the right point of the customer journey, then it makes it harder for customers as well as prospects t leave in the middle.
-The data collected at each stage and in each survey bring in an abundance of value to understand the changes you need to make at every stage and in every department to enhance customer journey at every point.
-Using feedback surveys to improve business and update customer journey has to be a never-ending process.
+When you wisely use intelligently designed feedback surveys and mapping them to the right point of the customer journey, then it makes it harder for customers as well as prospects to leave in the middle.
+The data collected at each stage and in each survey bring in an abundance of value.
+It helps in understanding the changes you need to make at every stage and in every department to enhance the customer journey at every point.
+Using feedback surveys to improve business and update the customer journey has to be a never-ending process.